aborrero/ral-arturo.org/_posts/2020-11-22-python-nftables-tutorial.md

 come handy for developers, network engineers, integrators and other folks using the nftables framework in a pythonic environment.

-If you are interested to know how this python binding works, I invite you to take a look at the [upstream source code, nftables.py][binding], which contains all the magic behind the scenes.
+If you are interested in knowing how this python binding works, I invite you to take a look at the [upstream source code, nftables.py][binding], which contains all the magic behind the scenes.

 [github]:		https://github.com/aborrero/python-nftables-tutorial